jongfranco/Mapper/README.md

-Project is under active development - code and comments may not be 100% complete.

 Mapper
 ======
+Semester-long Android development project for a graduate-level project management class.
+I (Kristin Dahl) served as project manager as well as technical developer.

+Code and comments may not be 100% complete.

 Environment
 -----------